Search by Keyword

 Also during these sessions, Paul briefly touched on "Please Please Me" while sitting at the piano in between the last two takes of the song "Let It Be" at Apple Studios on January 26th, 1969.
 Sometime in 2021, producer Giles Martin (George Martin's son) and engineer Sam Okell thought to include this while creating stereo mixes for an Anniversary release of the "Let It Be" album that came out later that year.

 In 2023, Giles Martin was faced with a difficult task when asked to create a "demix remix" of "Please Please Me" for inclusion in a 50th Anniversary edition of "The Beatles / 1962 - 1966" (aka "The Red Album").
-A new stereo mix was proposed but, since the original take of the song with John's harmonica no longer existed, all he could use was the existing stereo mix created on February 25th, 1963, which (as detailed above) included syncing problems as well as vocal flubs.
-Peter Jackson's AI technology allowed Giles Martin to use this "new machine-learning technology" to disect "individual elements that were put to tape...and were therefore impossible to seperate," as John Harris described in the liner notes of the 2023 edition of "The Red Album," and allowed them to be "untangled" and put "back together with even greater clarity and impact."
+A new stereo mix was proposed but, since the original take of the song with John's harmonica no longer existed, all he was able to use was the existing stereo mix created on February 25th, 1963, this also including the syncing problems and vocal flubs as detailed above.
+Peter Jackson's AI technology allowed Giles Martin to use this "new machine-learning technology" to then disect "individual elements that were put to tape...and were therefore impossible to seperate," as John Harris described in the liner notes of the 2023 edition of "The Red Album," and allowed them to be "untangled" and put "back together with even greater clarity and impact."

 Song Structure and Style

-An examination of “Please Please Me” demonstrates the proper way to write a hit pop song in the '60s.
-It has all the ingredients that demand attention from its listeners, which include an interesting eye-catching title, an introductory riff that effortlessly sticks in your head, a fair amount of breaks which make the listener take notice of the song's key focal points, and a dramatic ending that leaves you with a feeling of satisfaction.
+An detailed examination of “Please Please Me” demonstrates the proper way to write a hit pop song in the '60s.
+It has all the ingredients that demanded attention from its listeners, including an interesting eye-catching title, an introductory harmonica riff that effortlessly sticks in your head, a fair amount of breaks which make the listener take notice of the song's key focal points, and a dramatic ending that leaves you with a feeling of satisfaction.
 Regarding the song's arrangement, as stated above, Lennon was quoted as saying that the band “aimed this one straight at the hit parade.”

 The song was written in the standard style that encompasses most of the early Beatles catalog, which is the 'verse/ verse/ bridge/ verse' style (or aaba).
 They opted not to include a solo of any kind or a repetition of the bridge and final verse, as they were prone to do.
 Either of these ingredients would have created a prolonged and ineffective mood, as well as exceeding the two-and-a-half minute rule for a pop song in the early '60s.

-They start the song with a four bar introduction, which premieres the memorable riff played simultaneously by John on harmonica and George on guitar.
-We know that, even though George Martin had much to do with arranging the introductions on their original songs, the Beatles wrote this riff themselves, because Harrison was playing it repeatedly during the song’s rehearsal on September 4th, 1962 before George Martin had heard it.
+They start the song with a four bar introduction, premiering the memorable riff played simultaneously by John on harmonica and George on guitar.
+We do know that, even though George Martin had much to do with arranging the introductions on their original songs, The Beatles wrote this riff themselves, because Harrison was playing it repeatedly during the song’s rehearsal on September 4th, 1962 before George Martin had heard it.

 We then enter into the first verse, which is sixteen measures long.
 The melody line starts with the opening riff being harmonized by John and Paul, John taking the true melody line with Paul sustaining one higher harmony note throughout the phrase.
 McCartney has called this a “cadence” and, after the fact, a Liverpool music teacher told them that she taught it to her pupils, citing “Please Please Me” as its source.
 As stated above, McCartney got the idea from “Cathy’s Clown” by The Everly Brothers, which uses this cadence to good effect in its chorus.